What is Stellantis? Everything you need to know

 Headquartered in the Netherlands, Stellantis was the result of a merger of two already sizeable manufacturing groups — PSA Groupe of France and the Italian-American combine of FCA.
 Chances are that both of those sets of initials will be equally unfamiliar.

-PSA is the short-form of Peugeot Société Anonyme, those last two words representing a type of French limited company.
+PSA was a contraction of Peugeot Société Anonyme, those last two words representing a type of French limited company.

-FCA on the other hand is the abbreviated name for Fiat Chrysler Automobiles, a group that was created in 2012 when Fiat purchased a 58.5% stake of the Chrysler Group.
+FCA on the other hand was the abbreviated name for Fiat Chrysler Automobiles, a group that was created in 2012 when Fiat purchased a 58.5% stake of the Chrysler Group.

-For the most part, Stellantis has achieved economies of scale by sharing unseen components across its different car brands, such as engines, electric drive systems and platforms.
-Doing this allows each marque to maintain and develop its own image through styling, the driving experience and marketing, regardless of the fact that they’re often built in factories alongside other closely related models sold under different labels.
+For the most part, Stellantis has achieved economies of scale by sharing unseen components across its different car brands, such as engines, electric drive systems and vehicle underpinnings.
+This allows each marque to maintain and develop its own image through styling, the driving experience and marketing, regardless of the fact that they’re often built in factories alongside other closely related models, sold under different labels.

 With the vans side of the business, where light commercial vehicles consumers are less influenced by appearance and image, save for some relatively inexpensive detailing particular to each brand, the models are identical.
 There’s additional complication here due to the vans also being sold with Toyota badges courtesy of a commercial arrangement with that company.